 - Build students’ confidence

-Teachers Interviewed: Jeff Bayone, Marty Bergen, Larry Cohen, Donna Compton, Laura Delfeld, Jerry Helms, Denise Hoffman, Carol Mathews, Henry Meguid, Jo Anne Bright Newby, Jim Ricker, Barbara Seagram, Betty Starzec, Robert Todd, Patty Tucker, Jane Champion and Barbara Doster.
+Teachers Interviewed: Jeff Bayone, Marty Bergen, Larry Cohen, Donna Compton, Laura Delfeld, Jerry Helms, Carol Mathews, Henry Meguid, Jo Anne Bright Newby, Jim Ricker, Barbara Seagram, Betty Starzec, Robert Todd, Patty Tucker, Jane Champion and Barbara Doster.

 Grace Major, Team Leader